jomjol/AI-on-the-edge-device-docs/docs/Installation.md

 #### 1. Web Installer
 There is a Web Installer available which will work right out of the web browser Edge and Chrome.
-You can access it with the following link: https://jomjol.github.io/AI-on-the-edge-device
+You can access it with the following link: [Web Installer](https://jomjol.github.io/AI-on-the-edge-device)

 This is the preferred way for beginners as it also allows access to the USB Log: